Eltonjohn-Oketch/EURISKO-Food-Nutrition-And-Dietetics-for-Diebetics-/README.md

 Hypothesis: Classify individuals into two classes.Those with diabetes and those without

-X-Axis: The feature variables used to predict the outcome.
+X-Variables: The feature variables used to predict the outcome.

-y-Axis: The diabetes class labels (0, 1) (without,with respectively)
+y-Variables: The diabetes class labels (0, 1) (without,with respectively)

 Experimental setup: Classify the individuals to those with diabetes (1) and those without(0) based on the individuals prompted inputs of their medical details.

 Design of the Experiment: Analyze 768 individuals over 9 metrics use to predict their outcome class then recommend food for each individual class independently.

 Sample size: 768 individuals

+Then to use the nutrition dataset to recommend diets based on the glycemic index of food chosen by the respective individuals

+#Data